panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 `CountWords` component has a dependency on `lodash.words` library.

-The good part about components using dependencies is the code reuse: you simply import the necessary library and use it.
+The components using dependencies benefit from the code reuse: you simply import the necessary library and use it.

 However, your component might need diverse dependency implementations for various environments (client-side, server-side, testing environment).
-In such a case importing directly a concrete dependency is a bad practice.
+In such a case importing directly a  dependency is a risk.

 Designing correctly the dependencies is an important skill to architect Front-end applications.
 The first step to creating a good design is to identify the *stable* and *volatile* dependencies and treat them accordingly.
+In this post, you're going to find out how.

 ```toc
 ```